Metrics To Understand And Reach Your Goals

 Setup Panels: The inputs

-The setup panels are where you can build bikes and make change to them before getting results in the other panels.
+The setup panels are where you build bikes and make change to them before getting results in the other panels.

 User interface options